Romexsoft Takeaways from IT Arena 2017: Future Is Here

 - 70 Outstanding speakers

 - 20+ Meetups at the Lviv City Centre

 And here’s what we have experienced during IT Arena 2017.

 First of all, I would like to say that I was impressed with the size of IT Arena 2017, the speakers who came to this event, and their speeches that have inspired people to go and change the processes at their companies, approaches to work or even the whole business or technological systems.

 Also, IT Arena showed that Ukrainian tech companies are not only about software development outsourcing, yet we have a lot of startups and product companies with a wide range of skills on the board: not only programming but strong business and product management expertise.

-Regarding the speakers at this event, for me the most encouraging were Alexandr Nix, CEO at Cambridge Analytica (who was the keynote speaker so that isn’t surprising), and Lisa Long, VP of Innovation and Product Governance at Telenor.
+Regarding the speakers at this event, for me, the most encouraging was Alexandr Nix, CEO at Cambridge Analytica (who was the keynote speaker so that isn’t surprising), and Lisa Long, VP of Innovation and Product Governance at Telenor.

 The second speaker I mentioned, Lisa Long, is a skilled product manager, and she shared her own experience using references to heroes of Game of Thrones (and that can’t be not interesting).

 But if we return to the topic, she shared such considerable theme as “You are not your target market”.
 It might sound like a template phrase, but it’s not.
 Sometimes product and marketing managers know/love/believe in their product so much they think their users have the same information and are keen to it.
 But what happens is that customers are tired of using a non-handy solution and move to another one.
 And step by step, worthy ideas become one more unsuccessful business case.